Over the last years “street photography” has become a favorite genre for many photography enthusiasts.

 By using or perhaps introducing the term “Introspective photography”, I am thinking about non-confrontational moments captured.
 Moments that can reflect a (your) mood or a personal feelings or vision.

-Photographing people is something you do together at any moment with your subject, it’s you and your subject, and there will be often a moment of surprise, permission, and confrontation.
+Photographing people is something you do together at any moment with your selected subject, it’s you and your subject, and there will be often a moment of surprise, permission, and confrontation, and yes smiles or thumbs up.
 Most people in Asia for example will smile or just allow you to take a picture because that is what foreigners do.
+But we are looking for ways beyond and around this standard practice.

 In order to avoid any “confrontation” at all there are ways, to observe, respond, and make your pictures without getting noticed at all.
 This method requires to see, observe, and look for a possibility for a great image in advance.
-Using your internal image library when you see something worthwhile, or just get that moment of clarity to be in- the-moment and react spontaneously.
+Using your internal image library (pictures or movies or even music) you can revisit when you see something worthwhile, or just get that moment of clarity to be in- the-moment and react spontaneously.

 “I only know how to approach a place by walking.
 For what does a street photographer do but walk and watch and wait and talk, and then watch and wait some more, trying to remain confident that the unexpected, the unknown, or the secret heat of the known awaits just around the corner.”